Arzik1987/prelim/README.md

 ### Basic Usage

-`prelim` trains an interpretable white-box model through a stronger mediator model:
+`prelim` trains an interpretable model through a stronger mediator model:

 1. Fit or reuse a mediator model on the small training set.
 2. Generate extra feature rows with a transfer-set generator such as `kde`.
 3. Label those generated rows with the mediator.
 4. Fit the target interpretable model on the generated data plus the original data.

-In the example below, the mediator is a random forest and the interpretable target model is a small decision tree.
+In the example below, the mediator is a random forest and the target is a small scikit-learn decision tree.

 ```python
 import numpy as np